 Email Data Analyst Robert Brader or call (360) 890-3524

-We recommend using either Microsoft Edge or Google Chrome when accessing Timetracker.
+We recommend using either Google Chrome or Microsoft Edge when accessing TimeTracker.

 NOTE: The trainings below are for reference only.
 To get credit for completing the required training, site staff should access them via their WSC TalentLMS account.

-Step 2: Notify WSC of the email address you used to create your SAW account.
+Step 2: Notify WSC of the email address you used to create your WA.gov account.

 Step 3: Review the training videos or written transcripts below to learn how to use TimeTracker.

 Experiencing problems in the system?
-Please contact your SMSC.
+Please contact your WSC Coordinator.

 NOTE: The trainings below are for reference only.
 To get credit for completing the required training, site staff should access them via their WSC TalentLMS account.

-Step 2: Email your Program Coordinator, with your esd.wa.gov email address and which WorkSource office you’re at.
+Step 2: Email your WSC Coordinator with your esd.wa.gov email address and which WorkSource office you’re at.

 Step 3: Review the training videos or written transcripts below to learn how to use TimeTracker.

 Experiencing problems in the system?
-Please contact your SMSC
+Please contact your WSC Coordinator.

 This policy outlines expectations for those overseeing WSC members, including their responsibility regarding informing WSC of site staff changes, member orientation, disciplinary action, and retention strategies.